MichelleKamau6/AI-Procurement-Supply-Chain-Knowledge-Assistant-Using-Google-Gemini/README.md

 npm run dev
 ```

-The application will start at `http://localhost:5173`
+The application will start at `http://localhost:5173` or 'http://localhost:5174'

 ## 📖 Usage Guide